MHH-RCUG/Wochenende/README.md

 3. Install all the other tools.
    - [ABRA2](https://github.com/mozack/abra2)

 4. Download a reference sequence from https://owncloud.gwdg.de/index.php/s/TpILOi3TluJZewg, or create your own.
+4a.
+If you want to use bwa mem as aligner, you'll need to create an index of that fasta reference sequence as usual, eg. `gunzip x.fa && bwa index x.fa x.fa &`

 5. Important!
 Edit the configuration section of `config.yaml` to set the paths to the tools, tmp directory and reference sequences.
 Use a code editor to avoid breaking the yaml format.